-While there are always exceptions, the guitars best suited to fingerpicking tend to be smaller bodied, feature a wider than standard fingerboard, are highly responsive, project individual notes with great clarity and feature a balanced tone, not overly bright or overly bass heavy.
+The guitars best suited to fingerpicking and fingerstyle tend to be smaller bodied, feature a wider than standard fingerboard, are highly responsive, project individual notes with great clarity and feature a balanced tone, not overly bright or overly bass heavy.

 What is Fingerpicking?